iagurban/yielder/README.md

 #### `yielder(yieldable): Promise`
 > Default yielder function created by `yielder.create({})`.
+> Starts execution of `yieldable` and returns promise, which will be resolved with result of `yieldable`'s execution or rejects with error thrown during it.

 #### `yielder.create(opts): yielder`
 > Creates yielder-function configured according to `opts`.